sundgenomics/sundgenomics.github.io/peer_learning.md

 ## Course Completion

 Since these are online courses, each participant can progress through the courses at their own pace, but we suggest setting aside one month for a course that takes approximately 4-6 hours to complete.
 Upon finishing a course and receiving a course completion certificate from the platform, participants must remember to unsubscribe from the learning platform to avoid recurring charges.
-When a participant finished the course and presents the certificate of completion, to acknowledge teh effort, Genomics Platform will issue a Peer Learning certificate to the participant.
+When a participant finished the course and presents the certificate of completion, to acknowledge the effort, Genomics Platform will issue a Peer Learning certificate to the participant.

 ## Financial Responsibility for Courses